opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 #### Return Values:

-- true if the collateral is whitelisted
+- True if the collateral is whitelisted

 ### Function `isWhitelistedOtoken(address _otoken) → bool external`

-check if an otoken is whitelisted
+check if an oToken is whitelisted

 #### Parameters:

-- `_otoken`: otoken address
+- `_otoken`: oToken address

 #### Return Values:

-- true if otoken is whitelisted
+- True if the oToken is whitelisted

 ### Function `isWhitelistedCallee(address _callee) → bool external`

-check if a callee address is whitelisted for call acton
+check if a callee address is whitelisted for the call action

 #### Parameters:

-- `_callee`: destination address
+- `_callee`: callee destination address

 #### Return Values:

-- true if address is whitelisted
+- True if the address is whitelisted

 ### Function `whitelistProduct(address _underlying, address _strike, address _collateral, bool _isPut) external`

-allow owner to whitelist product
+allows the owner to whitelist a product

-a product is the hash of the underlying, collateral and strike assets
+product is the hash of underlying asset, strike asset, collateral asset, and isPut

-can only be called from owner address
+can only be called from the owner address

 #### Parameters: